skrawcz/python-data-engineering-resources/resources/orchestration-tools.md

 7. **Hamilton**:
    - **Website**: [Hamilton(https://github.com/dagworks-inc/hamilton)
    - **Description**: Hamilton helps data scientists and engineers define testable, modular, self-documenting dataflows, that encode lineage/tracing and metadata.
 Runs and scales everywhere python does.
 It is a very lightweight "micro" orchestrator -- just needing a python process to run in.
 You can combine it with any of the above "marco" orchestrators.
-It comes with a self-hostable UI and lots of plugins for observability, lineage, notebook development, etc.
+It comes with a self-hostable UI and lots of plugins for data quality (e.g. with Pandera), observability, lineage, notebook development, etc.

 These tools are pivotal in automating and managing data workflows, ensuring efficient and reliable execution of complex data processing tasks.